bifurcationkit/DDEBifurcationKit.jl/docs/src/index.md

 ## Other softwares

-There are many good softwares already available.
+There are several good softwares already available.

 - For continuation in small dimension, most softwares are listed on [DSWeb](https://ddebiftool.sourceforge.net).
 One can mention the widely used [DDE-BIFTOOL](http://www.math.pitt.edu/~bard/xpp/xpp.html), [Knut](https://rs1909.github.io/knut/).
-All these are very reliable and some address high codimensional bifurcations.
+All these are very reliable and some address high codimension bifurcations.

 - For large scale problems, there is very little.